Fxr-Whxt/Codewars/README.md

-Don`t copy as your own solution!!!
+Don`t copy as your own solution!!! thats will answer you how trully strong you are if you do that.
 </div>